tamanegitaro/GP2040-CE-TT-Edition/README.md

 * L1 Egret II mini
 * R2 Keyboard
 * L2 Neogeo mini
-* R3 PC Engine mini
+* R3 PC Engine/Core Grafx/TurboGrafx-16 mini

 ## What need to prepare in this project
 In my project, following descriptors need to be modified by you for mini series compatibility: